 This external doctor, who is usually based in Edinburgh, then offers a ‘second opinion’ to the NRGDS team.
 The second opinion is often in support of the surgery but sometimes it highlights the need for further reflection or extra support, in order to optimise the chances of the person having a positive and safe surgical outcome.
 Once two supportive opinions are available, a referral is sent to the NHS GDNRSS, who liaise with your chosen surgeon.

-Further information from the NHS GDNRSS and the Gender Identity Research and Education Society (GIRES) on the options and techniques available for genital surgery:
+Further information from the Gender Identity Research and Education Society (GIRES) on the options and techniques available for genital surgery:

 GIRES – A guide to lower surgery for those assigned male, who identify as trans women, trans feminine, non-binary or non-gender